 Work Faster with the Legal Record

 Court proceedings contain critical information for legal practice and study.
 AI transcription gives you rapid access to that information in a searchable, summarizable format.
-Use it wisely — as a research and preparation tool that complements, never replaces, official court records.
+Use it wisely.
+As a research and preparation tool that complements, never replaces, official court records.